Mariel Martínez Zárate

-Mariel was part of the team that acted as Mexican counsel representing BBVA Securities Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated and Goldman, Sachs & Co. as joint lead managers and joint bookrunners in the issuance and offering of Comisión Federal de Electricidad's (CFE), the national electricity company of Mexico (100-percent owned by the Mexican government) of US$700 million 4.875% notes due 2045, under Rule 144A and Regulation S of the US Securities Act of 1933.
-CFE's bond issue was listed on the Luxembourg Stock Exchange and traded on the Euro MTF market by BBVA Securities Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated and Goldman, Sachs & Co. as joint lead managers and joint bookrunners.
-The proceeds of the bond issue will be used by CFE for working capital and general corporate purposes in accordance with the Mexican laws and regulations.
+Mariel was part of the team that acted as Mexican counsel representing BBVA Securities Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated and Goldman, Sachs & Co. as joint lead managers and joint bookrunners in the issuance and offering of Comisión Federal de Electricidad (CFE), the national electricity company of Mexico (100 percent owned by the Mexican government) of US$700 million 4.875% notes due 2045, under Rule 144A and Regulation S of the US Securities Act of 1933.
+CFE's bond issue was listed on the Luxembourg Stock Exchange and traded on the Euro MTF market.
+The proceeds of the bond issue will be used by CFE for working capital and general corporate purposes in accordance with Mexican laws and regulations.

-Mariel acted as deal counsel for Comisión Federal de Electricidad (CFE) in the seventh issuance (CFE 15) and the first reopening of the sixth issuance (CFE 14-2) of CFE's debt certificates (certificados bursátiles) under its MXN 100 billion (approximately US$6.5 billion) program as recurrent issuer registered in Mexico and authorized by Mexico’s National Banking and Securities Commission (CNBV).
+Mariel acted as deal counsel for Comisión Federal de Electricidad (CFE) in the seventh issuance (CFE 15) and the first reopening of the sixth issuance (CFE 14-2) of CFE's debt certificates (certificados bursátiles) under its MXN 100 billion (approximately US$6.5 billion) program as recurrent issuer registered in Mexico and authorized by Mexico's National Banking and Securities Commission (CNBV).
 The aggregate amount of both issuances was MXN 10 billion (approximately US$650 million).
 The debt certificates were fully registered with the CNBV and listed on the Mexican Stock Exchange.
-The reopening of the sixth issuance had a Mexican tranche and an international tranche; approximately 80% of the debt certificates were sold in Mexico and cleared through Indeval (Mexican securities clearing house), and 20% were sold outside of Mexico in reliance on rule 144A and Regulation S under the US Securities Act and cleared through Euroclear and Clearstream.
+The reopening of the sixth issuance had a Mexican tranche and an international tranche; approximately 80 percent of the debt certificates were sold in Mexico and cleared through Indeval (Mexican securities clearinghouse), and 20 percent were sold outside of Mexico in reliance on rule 144A and Regulation S under the US Securities Act and cleared through Euroclear and Clearstream.